lxambulance/CoLoRagent/README.md

 - Managing item state, such as selection and focus handling
 - Providing untransformed rendering functionality; mainly for printing

+Qt provides four classes for handling image data: QImage , QPixmap , QBitmap and QPicture .
+QImage is designed and optimized for I/O, and for direct pixel access and manipulation, while QPixmap is designed and optimized for showing images on screen.
+QBitmap is only a convenience class that inherits QPixmap , ensuring a depth of 1.
+Finally, the QPicture class is a paint device that records and replays QPainter commands.

 #### Extra data signal

 占坑